AZ-X/AZ-X/README.md

 I ask him: why make a world of such wonder then fill it with monsters?
 Why make flowers and then snakes to hide beneath them?
 What purpose does the tornado serve?
 Then it hit me: he didn't make it for us.

+If you don't control them then you aren't in charge.
+I will find someone else.
+You don't decide these things.
+This is a free country.
+That's a free country.
+That is Comanche land.
+Beyond it is no man's land and that's where we're going..
+***You ain't free yet.***

 Those kids were brainwashed.
 They were terrorists.
 Haley told the kids a different story, that the mines erased the past.
 > What happened to you is what happened to me
 > I just don't think you can remember